How to Use DBGET

 At the unix command level, bfind command takes the following form:

-Here expression is to be entered in the search box in the Web, and it may contain search options and Boolean operators.
-A search option is specified by a one-letter code followed by a colon.
+Here expression is to be entered in the search box in the Web, and it may contain Boolean operators.
 The default search is case-insensitive and it is as if wild characters are added to both ends of the given keyword.
-To restrict the query, use the following options: The other options are used to select search fields: When two keywords are given, the default search will identify entries that contain both keywords.
+To restrict the query, use the following options: When two keywords are given, the default search will identify entries that contain both keywords.
 In other words, the default is an AND search.
 To modify this condition, use the following Boolean operators: To search a block of keywords in sequence, use double quotes: Without double quotes the search is made for separate keywords with the AND operator.
 You can also use parentheses to specify the priority of evaluation.
-For example: For more details of the bfind command syntax please refer to the bfind on-line manual.
+For example: The parenthesis should be escaped by a backslash (\) in the command line mode.

 Advanced retrieval by bget